unic/sitecore-module-flex/README.md

 ### 3.27

-* DateIntervalValidator added for DatePicker Field
+* DateIntervalValidator added for DatePicker Field - validator checks if selected date is within specified interval (days, months, years in the future or in the past)
 * Added project Unic.Flex.Implementation.Tests and tests for DateIntervalValidator

 ### 3.26